 Functions used in merge fields

-When customizing HTML templates for billing documents, it is available to decorate merge fields with filter, aggregator, and formatter functions.
+When customizing HTML templates for billing documents, you can decorate merge fields with filter, aggregator, and formatter functions.
 These functions cannot exist alone.
 Use them together with a data field, for example:

 {{Invoice.Amount|Localise}}